rafaelqueiroz89/go-api-client/README.md

 `var accountService = accounts.AccountServiceOperator{}`

 The resource operations will now be available, the interface exposes the methods you might want to use, currently the available operations are: Fetch, Create and Delete an Account.
+There is also a function to update the Base URL, the default for local development is http://localhost:8080 while in Docker it is: http://accountapi:8080

 ### Fetch
 `result, resp, err = accountService.Fetch("4c54ff77-8067-43a7-807f-da216d598ad4")`